 Article top image credit: Courtesy of Honda

 Influencer campaign volume slipped 3% during pandemic, Forrester finds

 By: Robert Williams

-Influencer marketing appears to have been resilient during the pandemic among brands that show little signs of cutting back their spending, even as the broader advertising market experienced a significant pullback in the second quarter, a report from Forrester Research suggests.
+Influencer marketing appears to have been resilient during the pandemic among brands that show little signs of cutting back their spending, even as the broader advertising market experienced a significant pullback in 2020's second quarter, a report from Forrester Research suggests.